tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+`kubectl` is not resilient to API server unavailability.

 ###### What are other known failure modes?

+N/A
 <!--
 For each of them, fill in the following information by copying the below template:
   - [Failure mode brief description]